 New Prospects for Products from ACTEGA DS

-Students from the Munich University of Technology (TUM) develop innovative ideas and business strategies.
+In 2010, students from the Munich University of Technology (TUM) develop innovative ideas and business strategies.

 This year’s Spring School sponsored by Unternehmer- TUM, the Center for Innovation and Business Creation at the Munich University of Technology (and a play on words translating roughly into “entrepreneurship” in English), was held from February 22 to March 5 and attracted 30 students from 17 nations.
 At the Spring School — an interdisciplinary seminar conducted in English in a creative atmosphere — students work in small groups to develop new business ideas and subsequently produce prototypes addressing specific problems.
 The problems are put forward by industrial companies collaborating with the TUM; this year the task was set by ALTANA — or to be more precise, by ACTEGA DS.

 The Spring School participants — all students of chemistry, materials science or design — were asked to find new applications for thermoplastic elastomers (TPE), e.g. as a substitute for PVC.
 Working in interdisciplinary teams, the students generated innovative ideas and then developed them further into prototypes and a business plan.
 On the last day of the Spring School, six teams presented their business ideas and prototypes to Dr. Peter Jenkner (CTO ACTEGA), Wilfried Lassek (Managing Director ACTEGA DS) und Dr. Rüdiger Wittenberg (Head of R&D, ACTEGA DS).

 The results were encouraging: two of the six business ideas put forward by the students hold the potential for direct implementation at ACTEGA DS.
 And two of the remaining four ideas offer the teams opportunities for displaying entrepreneurial initiative in realizing them.